My latest steps into a mouseless life

 - Make a folder in your user folder, ie C:\Users\Rick\Scripts.

-- Same each of these command as a .ps1 file in that folder
+- Save each of these commands as a .ps1 file in that folder

 - When you open terminal it’ll start in the user folder, just type ‘cd scripts’ and you’re in the right place.